mmezic/fiziko/README.md

-This is my copy of a github repository which contains the most epic metapost code in the whole universe.
+This is my copy of a github repository which contains the most epic metapost code in the whole universe!

 # fiziko